Nonsurgical and surgical treatments for spinal osteoarthritis

 In addition to these options, you may also seek out alternative treatments, such as massage therapy and chiropractic manipulation.
 In many cases, these methods can provide substantial relief from most spinal arthritis symptoms over the course of a few weeks or months.

-Next steps for pain relief
+Considering surgical options for pain relief

 For many patients suffering from arthritis of the spine, our minimally invasive facet thermal ablation procedure can help reduce the pain and symptoms of spinal arthritis in the facet joints, which is the most common location for this condition.
 During the procedure, our surgeons will reduce the arthritic buildup and inflammation in the facet joints with a laser, and then deaden the surrounding nerves to prevent the inflamed facet joint from impacting a nerve root and causing pain.
 This procedure is typically performed in conjunction with one of our minimally invasive decompression surgeries.